ericwbailey/ericwbailey.website/source/published/my-jeans-metadata-may-outlive-the-company-that-sold-them.md

   - Social Media
   - Subversion
 share:
-  facebookDescription: "A QR code that links to this post with a simple illustration of jeans in the center."
+  facebookDescription: "Three pairs of jeans, each one sequentially getting less transparent until the third is fully opaque."
-  twitterDescription: "A QR code that links to this post with a simple illustration of jeans in the center."
+  twitterDescription: "A pair of jeans."
 eleventyNavigation:
   key: {{ title }}
   parent: {{ year }}